 | Flowers | Ferns are non-flowering plants producing a seed-like structure called a spore. |

-| Fruit | The Bead ferns have pairs of bead like spore cases. |
+| Fruit | The Bead ferns have pairs of bead-like spore cases. |

-| Leaves | The deciduous fronds are broad, leathery, and nearly triangular in shape.
-They feature a deeply pinnate to bipinnatifid structure and have a thin texture.
-Most of the pinnae are almost opposite each other.
-The rachis is smooth and has a pale tan or yellow color.
-In the fall, the fronds transition to yellow or russet shades.
-Fertile fronds, which emerge in late summer, are woody and have bead-like segments that are brown in color, and they persist into winter.
-These fronds arise from long, creeping, branching rhizomes |
+| Leaves | The deciduous fronds are broad, leathery, and nearly triangular.
+They are deeply pinnate to bipinnatifid and have a thin texture.
+Most of the pinnae are nearly opposite each other.
+The rachis is smooth and pale tan or yellow.
+In the fall, the fronds turn yellow or russet.
+Fertile fronds, which emerge in late summer, are woody and have bead-like brown segments that persist into winter.
+These fronds arise from long, creeping, branching rhizomes. |

 | Stems | long creeping, branching rhizomes |